-- To improve communication across the partnership, particularly with frontline practitioners - To further develop the coordination of safeguarding activity across the partnership and be further assured in regards to the multi-agency intervention and the quality of services through engagement with: - The education sector - Faith and community groups - GP's - Assuring ourselves that we can respond effectively to issues relating to; Child Sexual Exploitation, Child Trafficking, Female Genital Mutilation (FGM), Stateless Children - Increase the awareness of services and support to Disabled children and young people in the City - Undertake an evaluation of the effectiveness of Early Help services in the City - Responding to the challenges ahead the Board remains committed to: - Ensuring the 'voice of the child' influences all that we do - Effective partnerships in the context of change and reducing resources - A clear focus on assuring ourselves of the effectiveness of quality of our multi-agency work with children and young people.
+- 3.4 There is more to do and this report outlines the priorities over the next 12 months and beyond.
+In particular: - To maintain the momentum in developing closer partnership working with other partnership/strategic boards and promote a culture of problem solving. - To ensure that all services (adults and children) embed the safeguarding of children and young people at the heart of what they do. - To improve communication across the partnership, particularly with frontline practitioners. - To further develop the coordination of safeguarding activity across the partnership and be further assured in regards to the multi-agency intervention and the quality of services through engagement with: - The education sector - Faith and community groups - o GP's - Assuring ourselves that we can respond effectively to issues relating to: - Child Sexual Exploitation. - Child Trafficking. - o Female Genital Mutilation (FGM). - Stateless Children. - Increase the awareness of services and support to Disabled children and young people in the City. - o Undertake an evaluation of the effectiveness of Early Help services in the City. - Responding to the challenges ahead the Board remains committed to: - o Ensuring the 'voice of the child' influences all that we do. - Effective partnerships in the context of change and reducing resources. - A clear focus on assuring ourselves of the effectiveness of quality of our multiagency work with children and young people.